-Jurors weight a defendant’s alleged statement with great caution and care.
+Ideally, jurors will weight a defendant’s alleged statements with great caution and care.

 The jury also considers any evidence concerning whether the defendant had opportunity for a recorded interrogation.